madrury/mtg-draftbot/README.md

 The color identity of each of these cards is a *pair* of colors.
 The first is white-blue, the second blue-black, the third red-green, the fourth green-blue, and the final is white-black.
 Each color and color pair has gameplay strengths and weaknesses in a actual gameplay, but that will not concern us in this project.

 A secondary feature of Magic cards that will be of some importance to us is their **rarity**.
-Some cards are more easily aquired than others, with less common cards having generally more powerful effects in game.
+Some cards are more easily acquired than others, with less common cards having generally more powerful effects in game.
 There are four discrete rarities of cards: **commons, uncommons, rares, and mythics**.

 ![One Card of each Rarity](img/cards-of-each-rarity.png)